joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/22/style/donald-trump-jr-bettina-anderson-wedding-bahamas-florida.html

 **SpaceX Completes Mostly Successful Starship Rocket Flight**\
-`SpaceX’s gargantuan rocket launched its 12th test flight on Friday evening and ended its journey in the Indian Ocean just over an hour later.`\
+`The company’s gargantuan rocket launched its 12th test flight on Friday evening and ended its journey in the Indian Ocean just over an hour later.`\
 https://www.nytimes.com/2026/05/22/science/spacex-starship-launch-nasa.html

 **World Cup Fans Are Saying No to $98 Train Rides**\